jm-sky/saasbase-api/.docs/tasks.md

 Use this trait in controllers, fill `$filters` wilth all columns of domain model, and some relations if needed.

-Create sth like Search[model]Request with validation for those filters.
+Create sth like `Search[model]Request` with validation for those filters.

+Add tests.

 ---